Chia-Network/chia-docs/docs/coin-set-model/conditions.md

 CLVM programs have no access to the outside world, or even to blockchain parameters like block height.
 Therefore, to interact with the outside environment, they return a list of conditions, each of which must be valid in order for the spend itself to be valid.
 Conditions are split into two categories: "this spend is only valid if X" and "if this spend is valid then X".

-For a complete list of conditions, along with their format and behavior, please see [Chialisp.com](https://chialisp.com/coins_spends_and_wallets#conditions 'Conditions in Chialisp').
+For a complete list of conditions, along with their format and behavior, please see [Chialisp.com](https://chialisp.com/coins_spends_and_wallets#conditions).

-Chialisp.com also contains information on the construction of [the standard transaction](https://chialisp.com/standard_transaction).
+Chialisp.com also contains information on the construction of the [Standard Transaction](https://chialisp.com/standard_transaction).